 Poetry, Pictures, and Popular Publishing changes the map of poetry’s place—in all its senses—in Victorian everyday life and consumer culture.

-Lorraine Janzen Kooistra is professor emerita of English and founding codirector emerita of Ryerson University’s Centre for Digital Humanities.
+Lorraine Janzen Kooistra is professor emerita of English and founding codirector emerita of Toronto Metropolitan University’s Centre for Digital Humanities.
 She is the author of The Artist as Critic: Bitextuality in Fin-de-Siècle Illustrated Books and Christina Rossetti and Illustration: A Publishing History.
 She is co-editor of The Culture of Christina Rossetti: Female Poetics and Victorian Contexts and The Yellow Nineties Online.
 More info →

 Save 20% ($27.96)

 Save 20% ($64)

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 The Victorians were image obsessed.
 The middle decades of the nineteenth century saw an unprecedented growth in the picture industry.
 Technological advances enabled the Victorians to adorn with images the pages of their books and the walls of their homes.
 But this was not a wholly visual culture.
 Pictorial Victorians focuses on two of the most popular mid-nineteenth-century genres—illustration and narrative painting—that blurred the line between the visual and textual.Illustration